Acupuncture sur la main

-Acupuncture was introduced to Europe in the 17th century by Willem Ten Rhyne, a Dutch physician, but really took off in the mid-20th century.
-Scientific studies are regularly carried out to evaluate its effectiveness.
-The World Health Organization (WHO) has declared Traditional Chinese Medicine (TCM) an “official medicine”.
-Acupuncture, an integral part of TCM, is therefore recognized as a medical technique.
+Scientific studies are regularly conducted to evaluate its effectiveness.
+The World Health Organization (WHO) has declared Traditional Chinese Medicine (TCM) to be “official medicine.”
+Acupuncture, which is an integral part of TCM, is therefore recognized as a medical technique.

-Acupuncture is based on the concept of Qi (pronounced “chi”), which is considered a vital force present throughout the universe and within the human body.
-According to Chinese medicine, when Qi circulates freely and is balanced in the body, health is present; conversely, blockages or imbalances in Qi can lead to health problems.
+According to Chinese medicine, when Qi flows freely and is balanced in the body, health is achieved; conversely, blockages or imbalances in Qi can lead to health problems.

-Acupuncture involves stimulating specific points on the body by inserting fine metal needles into the skin at varying depths.
-The needle has a sleeve, often made of twisted copper alloy, which acts as an antenna to let the qi flow in and out.
-These acupuncture points are located along energy channels called meridians, which are considered to be the circulation routes for Qi in the body.
+The needle has a sleeve, often made of twisted copper alloy, which acts as an antenna to allow qi to enter and exit.
+These acupuncture points are located along energy channels called meridians, which are considered to be the pathways through which Qi circulates in the body.

 Acupuncture meridians

-A complex network of meridians connects different parts of the body, forming an interconnected energy system.
-According to TCM, these meridians carry the vital energy called Qi throughout the body.
-There are 12 main meridians associated with specific organs and named after them.
-For example, the liver meridian is associated with liver function, the bladder meridian with urinary function, and so on.
-Each meridian has a specific course through the body, and passes through specific acupuncture points.
+There is a complex network of meridians that connects different parts of the body, forming an interconnected energy system.
+According to TCM, these meridians carry vital energy called Qi throughout the body.
+There are 12 main meridians that are associated with specific organs and are named after those organs.

-For example, the lung meridian is associated with autumn, sadness and respiratory problems.
+For example, the lung meridian is associated with autumn, sadness, and respiratory problems.

 Freeing the flow of Qi